FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/links_and_distances.md

 ---

-### ⚙️ Configuration – distance calls
+### ⚙️ Configuration – distance callouts

-You can also set up a distance call to indicate longer straights:
+You can also set up a distance callout to indicate longer straights:

 - **Enable** or disable the feature
-- Define the **minimum** straight-line distance required to trigger the call
+- Define the **minimum** straight-line distance required to trigger the callout

 This can help drivers anticipate long acceleration zones or prepare for braking earlier.